coralogix/terraform-provider-coralogix/docs/resources/alert.md

 Optional:

 - `days_enabled` (Set of String) Days of week.
-Can be one of ["Wednesday" "Thursday" "Friday" "Saturday" "Sunday" "Monday" "Tuesday"]
+Can be one of ["Sunday" "Monday" "Tuesday" "Wednesday" "Thursday" "Friday" "Saturday"]

 <a id="nestedblock--standard"></a>